ds-rants/ds-rants/posts/2025/2025_11_yall_motherfuckers_need_tests/index.md

     ### Solution

     Try to really limit the size and scope of functionalities you try to test at a given time.
-    Take a smaller-sized approach.
+    Take a smaller approach.
     When you think this is small enough, make it even smaller!
     :::

-1. One very common error is to try to test the main functionality of a future piece of code right from the get-go.
+3. One very common error is to try to test the main functionality of a future piece of code right from the get-go.
 Rookie mistake!
     This is like head-butting a piece of concrete to make a wall fall down; it might work, but you might not be able to repeat that feat once your skull is cracked open.

     ::: {.callout-tip}